-Adition, the WPO refers whistleblowing reports to compercy out of 220 cases were referred in 2022.
-10 of the WPO identified unfair practices, however are disputes involving no public in tract with the winner of a below-the-threshold contract, but had never ated.
+In it is a sub tract with the winner of a below-the-threshold contract, but had never ated.
 It was suspected that the procurement was merely formal, as the to the municipality twice.
 After a thorough review of the supporting documents from the whistleblower and documents from publicly available sources, the WPO filed a criminal complaint in its own name.
 The case was